vkarampinis/awesome-icons/README.md

 - [flaticon](https://www.flaticon.com/) - 1,468,000 vector icons grouped in 30,310 packs.

 ## Generic
-- [Batch](http://adamwhitcroft.com/batch/) - A lovingly designed and crafted suite of 300+ icons for web and user interface design.
 - [Devicon](https://konpa.github.io/devicon/) - A set of icons representing programming languages, designing & development tools.
 You can use it as a font or directly copy/paste the svg code into your project.
 - [Entypo+](http://www.entypo.com/) - 411 carefully crafted premium pictograms.
 - [Feather](https://feathericons.com/) - A collection of simply beautiful open source icons.